Celesth/Varveil/README.md

 ## Varveil - YouTube Video Downloader
 #
-BooCat is a YouTube video downloader that prioritizes 4K resolution and uploads the downloaded videos to Litterbox for temporary storage.
-It also sends notifications via Discord webhooks.
+Varveil is a YouTube video downloader that prioritizes 4K resolution and uploads the downloaded videos to Litterbox for temporary storage.

 ## Features
 #